 Then the LORD appeared to him and said: “Do not go down to Egypt; live in the land of which I shall tell you.
 Dwell in this land, and I will be with you and bless you; for to you and your descendants I give all these lands, and I will perform the oath which I swore to Abraham your father.Genesis 26:2-3

-God promises Isaac is blessed because of God’s oath to bless Abraham.
-However God does not use the word glory here.
+God promises to bless Isaac because of His oath to bless Abraham.
+However, God does not use the word glory here.

-B. Isaac reaped riches in famine came from Abraham’s blessing
+B. Isaac Reaped Riches in Famine from Abraham’s Blessing

 There was a famine in the land, besides the first famine that was in the days of Abraham.
 And Isaac went to Abimelech king of the Philistines, in Gerar.Genesis 26:1,12